 - Select the Start button, start typing Network and Sharing Center, and then choose it in the list.

 - Select Set up a new connection or network.

 - Select Set up a new network, then choose Next.

 - Select the Network or icon in the notification area.

 - In the list of networks, choose the network that you want to connect to, and then select Connect.

-- Follow additional instructions, if any.
+- Follow additional instructions if there are any.